paul-at/phpcompat/README.md

 This is ambitious project and contributions are very welcome.
 Fork this repository, make changes and request a pull.
 Your code will be merged in the project as long as it:

-* covers backward incompatible change, deprecated feature or provides compatibility layer for functionality that is not supported by all SAPIs (e.g. php_* Apache directives).
+* covers backward incompatible change, deprecated feature or provides compatibility layer for functionality that is not supported by all SAPIs (e.g. php_* Apache directives that have no runtime equivalent).
 * makes no assumptions.
-Always check PHP version and existence of variable or function you are going to redeclare.
+Always check existence of variable or function you are going to redeclare.

 ## See also

-If you look into migrating from PHP 4 to PHP 5, [PHP_Compat](http://pear.php.net/package/PHP_Compat/) PEAR module may present interest as well.
+If you are looking into migrating from PHP 4 to PHP 5, then [PHP_Compat](http://pear.php.net/package/PHP_Compat/) PEAR module may present interest as well.

-[Upgrade PHP](http://include-once.org/p/upgradephp/) project offers the reverse thing: compatibility library that allows to run newer code on older PHP servers.
+[Upgrade PHP](http://include-once.org/p/upgradephp/) does the opposite job, providing compatibility library that allows to run newer code on older PHP servers.

 ## Legal stuff